CoFH/cofh.github.io/docs/satchel/index.md

 Satchels cannot store certain items that can themselves store items, like other satchels or [strongboxes](/docs/strongbox/).

+### Item transfer
+When used on a block that stores items, a satchel transfers its stored items into the block.

+### Auto-collect
+A satchel is able to automatically store items picked up by its user.
+This is called auto-collect.
+Auto-collect can be enabled and disabled by pressing "Cycle Item Mode" (V by default).

+A satchel can be configured to only auto-collect items that match a given list of items.
+This can be done by using the satchel while sneaking.
+It has various options that determine how this list is used to match items.

+Blacklist/Whitelist
+: Treat the list of items as a blacklist (store all items except these) or as a whitelist (only store these items).
+The list is used as a blacklist by default.

+Ore Dictionary
+: Match items that are considered equivalent, like the various versions of copper and tin ingots added by different mods.
+This is ignored by default.

+Metadata
+: Match items by their exact metadata / damage value.
+This is ignored by default.

+NBT
+: Match items by their exact NBT data.
+This is ignored by default.

 ### Security
 A satchel can have a [signalum security lock](/docs/signalum-security-lock/) installed to restrict who can access it.